microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 > [ext.name]: Accessing a resource scoped configuration without providing a resource is not expected.
 To get the effective value for '${key}', provide the URI of a resource or 'null' for any resource.

 It is suggested to pass in a resource when you are accessing a resource scoped configuration.
-In case of getting the value for any resource, pass `null` for resource.
+In case of getting the value for any resource, pass `null` for the resource.

 > [ext.name]: Accessing a window scoped configuration for a resource is not expected.
 To associate '${key}' to a resource, define its scope to 'resource' in configuration contributions in 'package.json'.